 Start with a business plan

-Your business plan is your .
+Your business plan is your roadmap to the future.
 It explains how you plan on turning your ingenious business idea into a functioning enterprise built to generate profits.
 Without one, you’re pretty much adrift without a sail.

 When you’re first sitting down and thinking about turning your business idea into a reality, you should stop, invest in quality business-planning software, and start actually gaming out how you plan to grow and succeed.
 Doing this step well will actually help you when it comes to the next item on this list.